An official website of the United States government

 If you reside in Guatemala and have questions regarding services provided by the Social Security Administration (SSA), you must contact the SSA Federal Benefits Unit (FBU) located in Costa Rica.
 For more information on their services and how to contact them, please visit their webpage at: https://cr.usembassy.gov/u-s-citizen-services/social-security/.
 For comprehensive information on SSA’s services abroad, please visit SSA’s webpage Service Around the World.
 If you are already receiving SSA benefits payments, there will be no change in the method of distribution of those payments.

-Service members, Veterans, and their beneficiaries can apply for benefits services on the U.S. Department of Veterans Affairs (VA) website at www.va.gov.
-The Federal Benefits Unit (FBU) can also be of assistance if Veterans and beneficiaries have questions about benefits and services.
+U.S. service members, veterans, and their beneficiaries can apply for benefits on the U.S. Department of Veterans Affairs (VA) website.
+The Federal Benefits Unit (FBU) may also be able to help veterans and beneficiaries with questions about benefits and services.
+The Federal Benefits Unit (FBU) may also be able to help veterans and beneficiaries with questions about benefits and services.

-Now all U.S. citizens can receive their blank ballots electronically.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or internet download.
-To start, go to www.FVAP.gov to complete a new Federal Post Card Application (FPCA), print and sign the form then return it to your local election office in the United States.
-We recommend overseas U.S. citizens get in the habit of completing FPCAs each January.
-You should include your email address on the form so it’s easier for your election officials to reach you if there is a problem.
-If your state delivers ballots electronically by fax only, be sure to include your fax number.
-If you request electronic delivery and include your email address or fax number, you’ll receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+Depending on where you are eligible to vote, you may get your ballot by email, fax, or internet download.
+To start, complete a Federal Post Card Application (FPCA) here.
+Print, sign, and return the FPCA to your local U.S. election office.
+Include your email address so election officials can reach you if there is a problem.
+If your state delivers ballots electronically by fax only, include your fax number.
+If you request electronic delivery and include your email address or fax number, you will receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+We recommend completing a new FPCA each January, or when you move.

 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.